- Professor of Journalism and English at UC Berkeley

 Danner’s passion for seeing societies stripped naked by violence — combined with the excitement he has felt from nearly being killed amid the violence in Haiti, Sarajevo, and elsewhere — prompted him to devote much of his career to reporting from combat zones.

 In April 1990 Danner was hired as a staff writer at The New Yorker.
-This was five months after The New Yorker had published Danner’s three-part series on Haiti – “A Reporter at Large: Beyond the Mountains” – and days after that series had won the 1990 National Magazine Award for Reporting.
+This was five months after that magazine had published Danner’s three-part series on Haiti – “A Reporter at Large: Beyond the Mountains” – and days after that series had won the 1990 National Magazine Award for Reporting.
 Out of Danner’s ongoing reportage on Haiti came the 1993 book Beyond the Mountain: The Legacy of Duvalier.

 On December 6, 1993, The New Yorker devoted its entire issue to Danner’s article “The Truth of El Mozote,” an investigation into the slaughter of approximately 750 men, women and children in and around a remote village in El Salvador.
 This atrocity, Danner reported, was committed by the Salvadoran Army’s elite Atlacatl Battalion, which had been trained in the United States to carry out counter-insurgency warfare against Communist guerrillas.